ED-MA - Education (MA)

 Holding a Bachelor's Degree

-Additionally, applicants to both the STEP Elementary and Secondary program must demonstrate subject matter competence in one of the following ways:
+Additionally, applicants to both the STEP Elementary and Secondary program must demonstrate subject matter competence in one of or a combination of the following ways:

 Pass the California Subject Examination for Teachers (CSET) in their content area